coffeenmusic/Altium-Scripts/README.md

 - `Diff_Polarity_Checker`: Iterates pins on schematic and compares to the net names they are connected to.
 If it finds a P/N mismatch or similar (PD/DN, etc) it notifies the user
 - `ImportPinPackageLengths`: Import package delays from a csv on to a component

+# DBLib
+- BatchUpdateFromLibraries: Change from one part to another, but in batch fashion.

 # PCBLib
 - `PCB_Library_Merger`: Merges PCB libraries